etkecc/postmoogle/README.md

 </details>

-**Third**, add new MX DNS record of `MX` type for your domain that will be used with postmoogle, it should point to the same (sub-)domain.
+**Third**, add a new MX DNS record of the `MX` type for your domain that will be used with postmoogle.
+It should point to the same (sub-)domain.
 Looks odd, but some mail servers will refuse to interact with your mail server (and Postmoogle is already a mail server) without MX records.

 <details>